ambaradan/nvim-rockydocs/README.md

 * Testing: Before sharing or deploying your documentation, building it with :RockyDocsBuild allows you to test links, images, and other media to ensure they are correctly referenced.
-* Localization and Theme Testing**: If you're using custom themes or localization, building your documentation helps verify that these aspects are correctly implemented.
+* Localization and Theme Testing: If you're using custom themes or localization, building your documentation helps verify that these aspects are correctly implemented.